What Should You Do If Accused of Burglary?

 • What witnesses do they have?

 Then, we can get down to the nitty-gritty and decide whether or not the burglary case can be proved against you.
-If the decision is made that it can be proved against you, then we need to try to mitigate it.
+If it is decided that it can be proven against you, then we need to attempt to mitigate the consequences.

 We're going to get character letters from friends, family, and people who know you to try and paint a solid picture of you that the prosecutors will consider in either deciding to give you a lesser charge than a burglary or also having you be able to keep out of custody because obviously, nobody wants to go into custody.